 We recognise that all students have different study needs and demands on their time and this is reflected in their appetite for degree completion.
-Therefore, at the Wrexham campus (not currently available at GUL and partner institutions) we are leading the way by introducing two-year fast-track degrees across our entire undergraduate programme suite.
-At the other extreme, students with greater work and/or personal demands on their time can complete the Business Honours degree on a part-time basis (not available at all institutions; please see Modes of Study on page 2 for details).
-Of course, the conventional three-year degree option remains for students at Wrexham and certain partners (see Modes of Study on page 2) and GUL.
+Therefore, at the Wrexham campus (not currently available at GUL or partner institutions) we are leading the way by introducing two-year fast-track degrees across our entire undergraduate programme suite.
+Of course, the conventional three-year degree option remains for students at Wrexham and GUL.